Our experts are here to help

 A burning smell often indicates that your circuit breaker or electrical wiring is overheating, which can lead to a fire if left unchecked.
 You may also notice visible damage to your circuit breaker, such as discolouration, melting, or cracks in the casing.

 Several factors can cause a circuit breaker to overheat and produce a burning smell.
 One common culprit is an overloaded circuit, where the electrical demand exceeds the breaker’s capacity.
 This can happen when too many appliances are connected to a single circuit, causing the wiring to heat up and the breaker to fail.
-Short circuits and ground faults can also cause overheating, as they allow electrical current to flow through unintended paths, generating excessive heat.
+Short circuits and ground faults can also cause overheating, allowing electrical current to flow through unintended paths and generating excessive heat.

 Taking immediate action is crucial if you detect a burning smell or notice visible damage to your circuit breaker.
 Continuing to use a damaged breaker can pose a significant fire risk and endanger your home and family.

-In such situations, it is essential to turn off the main circuit breaker and contact a licensed electrician promptly.
+In such situations, turning off the main circuit breaker and contacting a licensed electrician promptly is essential.
 They can assess the extent of the damage, identify the underlying cause, and recommend the necessary repairs or circuit breaker replacement to ensure the safety and reliability of your electrical system.

 3. Age and Wear